Skip to content

 The Firearm tables in this section shows the game's main weapons.
 These table lists the cost and weight of each weapon, as well as the following details:

-Category Every weapon falls into a category: Short-Arm and Long-Arm.
+Category Every firearms falls into a category: Short-Arm and Long-Arm.
 Weapon proficiencies are usually tied to one of these categories.
-For example, you might have proficiency with Simple weapons.
+For example, you might have proficiency with Short-Arm.

 Firearms are considered Ranged weapons for the purposes of effects, abilities, feats, and spells that refer to weapons unless a restriction or limitation explicitly prevents their use.
 If an ability or spell refers to "ranged weapons" or simply "weapons," firearms are included unless stated otherwise.